-As with other kinds of pumpkins, you can also freeze and puree white pumpkin.
+As with other kinds of pumpkins, you can also freeze and puree white pumpkins.
 The steps you will take to do so are exactly the same as those that you would follow if you were working with pumpkins of any other colors.

 There are just as many nutritional and culinary benefits from eating white pumpkins as there are from eating orange pumpkins, too.
-They have a low calorie count, coming in at fewer than 50 calories per cup.
+They have a low-calorie count, coming in at fewer than 50 calories per cup.

 White pumpkins are also high in iron, manganese, calcium, selenium, zinc, and potassium, and while some studies suggest that white pumpkins have fewer vitamins than orange pumpkins (due to their pale coloration), there hasn’t been enough research to solidly back this up.

 Either way, eating a white pumpkin is a delicious and healthy choice – so be sure to include some in your favorite pumpkin recipe regardless!

 What Kinds of White Pumpkins Are Best For Eating?

 Most white pumpkins will taste more or less the same, but generally, those that are smaller and more compact will have sweeter, more pronounced flavors.

 If you’re looking for white pumpkins to snack on their seeds, you’ll want to choose the Baby Boo cultivar.
 This kind fo white pumpkin grows to just one pound or so, reaching a few inches in diameter.
 With a flat top, this pumpkin produces about 400 seeds per pound, making it a good choice for roasted pumpkin seeds.